 In this full-day workshop, attendees are shown better ways to create, design, and deliver their presentations.
 Specific resources, tools, and approaches are defined and discussed to demonstrate better ways to deliver memorable content.
 Workshop attendees work in small groups to discuss presentations, and evaluate their own and other presentation slides.
 A portion of the afternoon is reserved as an open time for attendees to work on their own presentations and solicit feedback and advice from the wider group.
-Attendees will receive a copy of my book, Better Presentations: A Guide for Scholars, Researchers, and Wonks and a copy of my PowerPoint Keyboard Shortcut cheat sheet.
+Attendees receive a copy of my book, Better Presentations: A Guide for Scholars, Researchers, and Wonks.

 What We’ll Cover

 The goal of each workshop is to help you improve the way you communicate your ideas, your research, and your data.
 We discuss the various data visualization and presentation techniques you can use to help deliver your content to your desired audience.

 I have two main goals in the Core Principles of Data Visualization workshop.
 First, to expand your graphic literacy.
 Not because different graphs are inherently better, but because sometimes we see new patterns or make new discoveries when we visualize our data in different ways.
 Second, to expose you to best practices and strategies when it comes to creating your graphics.

 In the Excel class, my goal is to make you more efficient and productive in Excel by showing you some key formulas.
 I will also show you how to create non-default graph types and to demonstrate the philosophy you can use to continue to grow your Excel visualization library.